SkafteNicki/dtu_mlops/s6_the_cloud/infrastructure_as_code.md

             cleaning up older images.
 A good number of examples can be found [in the documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/artifact_registry_repository)

+    !!! note "Looking Ahead"

+        The Artifact Registry you just created will be used in Exercise 10 when we set up Vertex AI training infrastructure.
+Training jobs will pull Docker images from this registry, so it's important to keep it organized with cleanup policies!

 9. (Optional) One thing you may have probably encountered when working in GCP is service accounts and IAM permissions.
     Let's see how we can setup a service account for Cloud Build using OpenTofu.